-CROSS GENE K-Pop Comeback In February 2017 With ‘MIRROR’ [Teasers]
+Cross Gene K-Pop Comeback In February 2017 With ‘Mirror’ [Teasers]

 To be frank, it is very brave for Cross Gene to be making their K-pop comeback the same month so many prominent K-pop acts choose to do so too.
 Many K-pop entertainment labels and agencies are keeping an eye simply on BTS alone, when they will release new content.
 The reason is so they do not have their K-pop acts release content around them for they will be mostly ignored.

 In all fairness, some K-pop acts can go one-on-one with BTS if they are popular enough.
 Red Velvet, NCT, and Twice are popular enough to hold their own.
 Looking back on past K-pop comebacks, Cross Gene is not.
 Since their debut back in 2012, none of their comebacks (in South Korea) surpassed 6,000 copies sold.
-They did manage to get on the top ten for the Korean Gaon album chart, but their featured songs have yet to even break the top 100.
+They did manage to get on the top 10 for the Korean Gaon album chart, but their featured songs have yet to even break the top 100.
 Cross Gene actually has more influence and popularity in Japan actually.

 Maybe by releasing a ton of pre-release promotions, Cross Gene may finally earn some recognition similar to K-pop acts from bigger entertainment labels and agencies.
 Mirror, their fourth EP or mini-album, will release on Wednesday, February 8.